Table of contents

 Estimated Total Call… (Rule 1.1)

 The estimated total premium payable in respect of an entry for a Policy Year is known as the Estimated Total Call (often referred to as the “ETC”).
 The ETC is determined before the commencement of the Policy year and reflects the Association’s overall assessment of the risk that the Ship represents in terms of future claims exposure.
 The premium is usually agreed as a rate per gross ton for the Ship.
-Last Instalment, Supplementary Call and Release Call, as defined below, are calculated as a percentage of the ETC for the Ship for the relevant Policy Year.
+Supplementary Call and Release Call, as defined below, are calculated as a percentage of the ETC for the Ship for the relevant Policy Year.

 Group Excess Loss Policies… (Rule 1.1)